rspamd/rspamd.com/doc/faq.md

 DNS resolving is a very important part of the spam filtering since a lot of information is obtained from DNS lists, e.g. IP and URL blacklists, whitelists, reputation data and so on and so forth.
 Hence, Rspamd will be **totally** broken in case: it might even refuse to start.
 Furthermore, if you are using your provider's resolver or some public resolver you might be affected by blocking from the vast majority of DNS lists providers or even corrupted results.
 It is known that Rspamd is broken when your provider's DNS returns some IP address to redirect your browser to instead of the real response.

 Hence, it is **strongly** recommended to have your own recursive resolver when using Rspamd (or any other email related technology in fact).
-Our own recommended choice is to set up Unbound.
-You can read about it [here](https://wiki.archlinux.org/index.php/unbound).
+Our own recommended choice is to set up Unbound or, for the most advanced setups, the [Knot Resolver](https://www.knot-resolver.cz/).
+You can read about Unbound basic setup [here](https://wiki.archlinux.org/index.php/unbound).

 Then you can either set your local resolver globally via `/etc/resolv.conf` or set it explicitly for Rspamd in `local.d/options.inc` file: